 Reviews are led by experienced Assurance partners, supported by independent teams of partners, directors, managers and other specialists.
-Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of GAQ-I-approved checklists and tools when conducting their review procedures.

-The results of the quality reviews are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of GAQ-Iapproved checklists and tools when conducting their review procedures. firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
 In situations where adverse quality issues on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.